 Nonsteroidal anti-inflammatory drugs (including naproxen) may rarely increase the risk for a heart attack or stroke.
-The risk may be greater if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes), or with longer use.
-This drug should not be taken right before or after heart bypass surgery (CABG).
+This effect can happen at any time while taking this drug but is more likely if you take it for a long time.
+The risk may be greater in older adults or if you have heart disease or increased risk for heart disease (for example, due to smoking, family history of heart disease, or conditions such as high blood pressure or diabetes).
+Do not take this drug right before or after heart bypass surgery (CABG).

-Stop taking naproxen and get medical help right away if you notice any of these rare but serious side effects: black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, confusion, weakness on one side of the body, slurred speech, sudden vision changes.
+Stop taking naproxen and get medical help right away if you notice any of these rare but serious side effects: stomach/abdominal pain that doesn't go away, black/tarry stools, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, confusion, weakness on one side of the body, trouble speaking, sudden vision changes.

-Read the Medication Guide provided by your pharmacist before you start using naproxen and each time you get a refill.
+If you are taking the over-the-counter product, read all directions on the product package before taking this medication.
+If your doctor has prescribed this medication, read the Medication Guide provided by your pharmacist before you start taking naproxen and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually 2 or 3 times a day with a full glass of water (8 ounces/240 milliliters).
 Do not lie down for at least 10 minutes after taking this drug.
 To prevent stomach upset, take this medication with food, milk, or an antacid.

 The dosage is based on your medical condition and response to treatment.
 To reduce your risk of stomach bleeding and other side effects, take this medication at the lowest effective dose for the shortest possible time.
-Do not increase your dose or take this drug more often than directed.
+Do not increase your dose or take this drug more often than directed by your doctor or the package label.
 For ongoing conditions such as arthritis, continue taking this medication as directed by your doctor.